microsoft/AzureDevOpsDemoGenerator/docs/Using-Private-template-URL.md

 Using private template URL you can provisoin the project.
 You have multiple options here

-1. Using the template URL from public GitHub repository [Provisioning the project from your custom template](./Using-The-Template-Extractor.md)
+1. Using the template URL from public GitHub repository, refer [Provisioning the project from your custom template](./Using-The-Template-Extractor.md)

 1. Use the template URL in the home page of [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/) with querystring parameter **?templateurl**.
 This supports only the public URL